pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 - Raichu:
 	- If you are confused and dead to a self hit, swap to your bird or Squirtle

-Get the Bike Voucher and use Dig on Paras
+Go to the [fan club](https://gunnermaniac.com/pokeworld?map=1#229/194), get the Bike Voucher, and immediately menu to use Dig.

 ## Cerulean City